astropy/astropy/docs/io/registry.rst

     from astropy.io import registry
     registry.register_reader('my-table-format', Table, my_table_reader)

-where the first arguent is the name of the format, the second argument is the class that the function returns an instance for, and the third argument is the reader itself.
+where the first argument is the name of the format, the second argument is the class that the function returns an instance for, and the third argument is the reader itself.